 It isn’t hard to stand up before a group of people and talk about your business, particularly if you know what you’re talking about and believe in what you’re saying.
 It does take at least an outline of a script, perhaps a few notes, a rehearsal and the essential ingredient of enthusiasm.

-and figures opened your eyes, and caused you to do something about it – to open your own recycling center.
+Make your talk interesting and informative.
+Do some research and present statistics on how much paper the people of this country use each year.
+Explain the limited supply of timber, and the need to recycle as much as possible.
+Detail how these facts and figures opened your eyes, and caused you to do something about it – to open your own recycling center.
 And then, lead your talk into explaining how the recycling business is an avenue for everyone to benefit: the ideal fund-raising endeavor; a cleaner environment; and a chance to preserve some forest land.

 Getting free publicity for a recycling center can be easy.
-In addition to serving as guest speaker before civic and service groups in your area, you may find radio and television stations and newspapers, and even weekly shopping guides anxious to give
+In addition to serving as guest speaker before civic and service groups in your area, you may find radio and television stations and newspapers, and even weekly shopping guides anxious to give you time or space.

 By all means, try to get a story into these people detailing your grand opening, follow-up with appearances on talk shows, and press releases about the different organizations raising money by collecting newspapers and turning them in to you.
 Set up a contest among the different organizations, with prizes for the teams or organizations collecting the most paper.
 Hold special “Seniors’ Days” when you pay extra for all paper turned in by persons over a certain age.
 Keep an eye out for angles such as the largest amounts turned in, and stories about your regular collectors who keep turning in paper regularly until they attain money goals.